Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 #### IP Address Waste
 * Company X needs IP addressing for 5000 end hosts.
 * A **class C** network does not provide enough addresses, so a **class B** network must be assigned.
-* This will result in about 60000 addresses being wasted.
+* This will result in about 60,000 addresses being wasted.

 ## CIDR (Classless Inter-Domain Routing)
 * When the internet was first created, the creators did not predict that the internet would become as large as it is today.
 * This resulted in wasted address space like the examples above.
 Now a days IP address exhaustion has become a problem because there is not enough addresses.
-* The IETF (Internet Engineering Task Force) introduces CIDR in 1993 to replace the 'classful' addressing system.
+* The IETF (Internet Engineering Task Force) introduced CIDR in 1993 to replace the 'classful' addressing system.
 This remedies the issue of wasted addresses.
 * CIDR removed the requirements of prefix length set by the different network classes.
 	* Class A = /8
 	* Class B = /16